 The OS Landscape

 Mobile computing operating systems continue to jockey for position, with Windows, Android and Chrome OS each gaining traction in different market segments.
-With the emergence of a new breed of devices like Samsung’s new Chromebook Plus, business users may now begin to see Chrome as a powerful ally in the push for mobile productivity.
+With the emergence of a new breed of devices like Samsung’s new Chromebook Plus and Chromebook Pro devices, business users may now begin to see Chrome as a powerful ally in the push for mobile productivity.